Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Zinc and copper: an insidious imbalance

-Zinc and copper share the same intestinal transporter.
+Zinc and copper share the same intestinal absorption pathways.
 A high zinc intake (above 40 mg/day over several weeks) induces metallothionein synthesis (a protein that traps metals) in intestinal cells.
-This protein preferentially binds copper and prevents its passage into the bloodstream (PubMed).
+This protein preferentially binds copper and prevents its passage into the bloodstream, a mechanism first described in 1981 in rat intestine (PubMed).
+In humans, ten weeks at 50 mg of zinc per day lowered erythrocyte superoxide dismutase activity, a marker of copper status, in healthy adult women (PubMed).
 The result: progressive copper depletion that can lead to sideroblastic anemia and neurological damage.

 This phenomenon is all the more insidious because symptoms appear slowly.
 Most consumers who take zinc to support their immune system are unaware of this interaction.